 Seattle is the largest city in Washington and is famous for its vibrant culture, amazing attractions, and incredible natural surroundings.

-It is also one of the bike-friendliest cities in the US, along with Tucson and Portland.
+It is also one of the most bike-friendly cities in the US, along with Tucson and Portland.

-While some locals spend their weekends in the nearby mountains and forests to get away from the hustle, the city itself is an incredible place to visit.
-Especially if you have never been before.
+While some locals spend their weekends in the nearby mountains and forests to escape the hustle, the city is an incredible place to visit, especially if you have never been before.

 It is home to several iconic landmarks, including the Space Needle, Fremont Troll, and the original Starbucks store.
 On a clear day, you can see Mount Rainier rising above the city from incredible photography spots like Kerry Park.